ValDavSto/project-drones-ai/Writerside/topics/Future-Work.md

 The same issue applies to mounting the camera for image recognition, as the drone is supposed to have vision underneath.
 There is currently no good mounting option for the camera.

+### Autopilot
+The current autopilot behavior still needs improvement.
+We didn't fully test if it actually flies stable, moves forward, or turns as intended.
+With more time, a smarter system could be implemented – for example, flying around to search for a package, steering toward it, and picking it up automatically.